josephsalmon/HAX712X/Courses/TimeMemory/tp.md

 ## Sparse matrices, graphs and memory
-Sparse matrices are useful to to handle potentially huge matrices, that have only few non zero coefficients. http://scipy-lectures.org/advanced/scipy_sparse/introduction.html#why-sparse-matrices
+Sparse matrices are useful to to handle potentially huge matrices, that have only few non-zero coefficients. http://scipy-lectures.org/advanced/scipy_sparse/introduction.html#why-sparse-matrices

 https://rushter.com/blog/scipy-sparse-matrices/